 For that reason, Koi fish symbolize longevity.

-In the pond you can also see a statue of two red-crowned cranes, also called the Japanese crane.
+In the pond, you can also see a statue of two red-crowned cranes, also called the Japanese crane.
 Because they have red feathers on their heads, some say that they carry Japan’s flag on their head.
-Japanese cranes are known as a symbol of luck, longevity, and loyalty (since they have partnered for life).
+Japanese cranes are a symbol of luck, longevity, and loyalty (since they have partnered for life).

 There are three Japanese stone lanterns in the garden.
 The lanterns and the bridge are the only stones brought from Japan (the rest are local ones).